 1419 – First mention of a decorated tree, in connection with a baker’s guild in Freiburg, Germany.

-1818 – The carol Silent Night is first performed at St Nicholas parish church in a village in Austria, written by the young Catholic priest Joseph Mohr and set to music by the schoolmaster and organist Franz Gruber.
+1818 – The carol Silent Night is first performed at St Nicholas parish church in an alpine village in Austria, written by the young Catholic priest Joseph Mohr and set to music by the schoolmaster and organist Franz Gruber.

 1821 – In New York, the children’s book A New Year’s Present to the little ones from five to twelve is published, with an anonymous poem about old Santeclaus who brings rewards to children with his sleigh drawn by reindeer.